lichenran1234/load-test/high_qps_load_test/README.md

 ### Step 2: Install dependencies needed to run Locust

-ssh into the EC2 instance and clone this repository to copy its content to the instance.
-Navigate to the cloned repository's folder.
+ssh into the EC2 instance.
 Install Docker and Docker Compose by running the following commands one by one:

 ```bash
 sudo apt update